-Beginning in fiscal 2011, a portion of the Commonwealth's receipts from the sales tax (other than taxes required to be credited to the Convention Center Fund) is dedicated to the Commonwealth Transportation Fund.
-The amount dedicated is the amount raised by a portion of the sales tax equal to a 0.385% sales tax, with a floor of \$275 million per fiscal year.
-Included in this amount is \$100 million of general obligation contract assistance payments from the Commonwealth to the Massachusetts Department of Transportation.
-See "LONG TERM LIABILITIES - General Obligation Contract Assistance Liabilities" herein.
+Beginning in fiscal 2011, a portion of the Commonwealth's receipts from the sales tax has been dedicated to the Commonwealth Transportation Fund.
+From fiscal 2011 through fiscal 2013, the amount dedicated was the amount raised by a portion of the sales tax equal to a 0.385% sales tax, with a floor of \$275 million per fiscal year.
+Beginning in fiscal 2014, the amount dedicated to the Commonwealth Transportation Fund is the amount received on account of motor vehicle sales (net of amounts required to be credited to the Convention Center Fund or dedicated to the MBTA or MSBA).

-Beginning in fiscal 2014, the Commonwealth's receipts from the sales and use tax on motor vehicles (net of amounts dedicated to the MBTA and MSBA) are required to be credited to the Commonwealth Transportation Fund.